pschwede/AnchorBot/README.md

 * (in future) reduce down-traffic by sharing the curation work with friends
 * (in future) build a p2p news network

-Its supposed to be customizable, transparent and trustable (therefore open source).
+It's supposed to be customizable, transparent and trustable (therefore open source).

 So, this is what I came up with so far.